Exact checkpoint restarts are not exact in 2018 beta1

 Tried on purley01 no wtih fftpack, gcc7.1, but with tMPI and OpenMP (which shouldn't matter with -nt 1), interrupted the run 6 times, but always get identical results.

 But what do you do to interrupt the run?

 I press crtl-C once, which makes the run stop at an nstlist step.
 If you press ctrl-C twice, it might stop at a non-nstlist step and you will then not get exact continuation.

-#21 Updated by Erik Lindahl about 2 years ago
+#21 Updated by Erik Lindahl over 2 years ago

 - Status changed from Resolved to Closed